FEI38750/MTD/README.md

 * Tips: file management software such as FileZilla (https://filezilla-project.org/download.php?show_all=1) can help you to manage your files on HPC/server.
 # Run MTD
 ## Bulk RNA-seq
-1. Store all the paried end fastq files (accepted: fastq, fastq.gz, fq, fq.gz) to be analyzed in a folder, subfolders for each sample are accepted.
+1. Store all the paired-end fastq files (accepted: fastq, fastq.gz, fq, fq.gz) to be analyzed in a folder, subfolders for each sample are accepted.
-  The paried fastq files must be named start with the sample name followed by "_1" and "_2".
-For example, sample1_1.fq.gz and sample1_2.fq.gz are paired end fastq files for sample1.
+  The paired fastq files must be named starting with the sample name followed by "_1" and "_2".
+For example, sample1_1.fq.gz and sample1_2.fq.gz are paired-end fastq files for sample1.
 2. Prepare the samplesheet.csv.
 You can copy and modify the one in MTD folder.
   ![image1](https://github.com/FEI38750/MTD/blob/main/Img/Tutorial1.jpg)
 3. Put samplesheet.csv in the same folder as the fastq files.